electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

 module.exports = config;
 ```

-### Provide A Config
+### Provide A Configuration

-Your file can just export a plain JSON to be merged into the archetype's config.
+Your file can export a plain JSON format file that can be merged into the archetype's configuration.

 For example, to add an alias for a module in `webpack.config.js`, add a file `archetype/config/webpack/webpack.config.js`: